 There are two limitations of the Dixit-Stiglitz setting for our purposes.
 The first is that it abstracts from factor mobility, particularly migration.
-Within India, migration across districts to the cities is likely to be one of the main engines of convergence.
+Within India, migration from rural districts to cities is likely to be one of the main engines of convergence.
 As explained by Hering and Poncet (2010), in a Dixit-Stiglitz setting migration reduces the impact of trade on incomes so that market access becomes a less significant determinant of incomes.

-A second limitation is that the bulk of inter-state trade India is in agricultural goods (Behera 2006).
-Primary goods trade is typically characterized by homogeneity and competitive markets in the NEG and new trade theory, so that the importance of being close to a variety of different markets is typically assumed to apply only to non-primary goods trade (Head and Mayer 2004, Redding and Venables 2004).
+A second limitation is that the bulk of the inter-state trade in India is in agricultural goods (Behera, 2006).
+Primary goods trade is typically characterized by homogeneity and competitive markets in the NEG and new trade theory, so that the importance of being close to a variety of different markets is typically assumed to apply only to non-primary goods trade (Head & Mayer, 2004; Redding & Venables, 2004).

 Thus with trade in relatively homogeneous primary goods, various import and export markets become perfect substitutes.
 Likewise, since there are no legal barriers to migration, for alternative city designations, employment opportunities are perfect substitutes.
+In this setting trade, transport and migration costs will not necessarily depend on the accessibility of a number of different markets.
+Rather they will depend only on the accessability of markets with lowest transport trade and migration costs.